 The longer that opioid drugs are used, and the more that is used with each dose, the more pronounced all issues will be, including the impact on sex drive.
 Stopping opioid use may be able to reverse the negative influence of these drugs on libido, however.

-It can take time for the brain and body to heal from long-term opioid use in the presence of dependence and/or addiction.
+It can take time for the brain and body to heal from long-term opioid use in the presence of a dependence and/or addiction.

 Opioid withdrawal symptoms, such as insomnia, depression, anxiety, and flu-like physical symptoms, can impact sexual desire and function as well.